mazen-salah/Mobile-application-development-course-content/Session 6/1. OOP: inheritance/injeritance.md

 In the `main` method, we create an instance of the `Dog` class and call both the inherited `eat()` method and the `bark()` method, which is specific to the `Dog` class.

 Inheritance allows for code reuse, promotes code organization, and enables the creation of class hierarchies.
-It is an essential concept in object-oriented programming and provides a powerful mechanism for creating relationships between classes.
+It is an essential concept in object-oriented programming and provides a powerful mechanism for creating relationships between classes